SimpleBoilerplates/Flutter/README.md

 ---

-## Avoid writing scripts with Derry
+## Avoid writing scripts with MakeFile / Derry

-You can run all these scripts manually or could use [Derry](https://pub.dev/packages/derry) and maintain a yaml file, where you can define all those scripts and run with derry in a very convinient way.
-All the scripts for this project is defined [here](https://github.com/SimpleBoilerplates/Flutter/blob/master/derry.yaml)
+You can run all these scripts manually or could use  [MakeFile](https://github.com/SimpleBoilerplates/Flutter/blob/master/makefile) / [Derry](https://pub.dev/packages/derry) and maintain a file, where you can define all those scripts and run in a very convinient way.
+All the scripts for this project is defined here [derry scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/derry.yaml) and [makefile scripts](https://github.com/SimpleBoilerplates/Flutter/blob/master/makefile)

 Example: